Introduction

 In order to help troubleshoot an installation, or to simply inspect the logs of the cluster in a user-friendly format, you will need to generate a support bundle.

-Simply open the KNIME Business Hub Admin Console, navigate to the Troubleshoot pane, and click the Generate a support bundle button to generate a support bundle.
+Simply open the KOTS Admin Console, navigate to the Troubleshoot pane, and click the Generate a support bundle button to generate a support bundle.

 img ts 1